camera-mc-dev/mc_core/docs/chapters/calib.md

 # 4: as 3 plus aspect ratio
 # 5: as 4 plus skew
 #
-# 3 is normall a good option.
+# 3 is normally a good option.
 #
 #
 # the distortion parameters are r^2, r^4, tx, ty, r^6